 Now that you have located and identified secondary (Background) sources and understand how they differ from scholarly sources, the next step is to focus on the most important scholarly sources for science: Primary Scientific Sources.

 Primary sources are published works generated on the front lines of science.
 They record new knowledge coming from field work and laboratories of the discipline.
 They are the source of original data which either supports or invalidates the researcher's hypothesis.
 They include: published reports of original research, experiments, direct observations in the field and the theories that arise from them.
-Examples include meta-analysis of experimental research, original research studies written by researchers and published in scholarly journals, laboratory notebooks and other original recorded data, conference presentations on original discoveries, doctoral dissertations based on original research.
+Examples include original research studies written up by researchers and published in scholarly journals, laboratory notebooks and other original recorded data, conference presentations on original discoveries, doctoral dissertations based on original research.

 Rule of Thumb